Team-BHP > Team-BHP Reviews > Official New Car Reviews

 Requesting the team to test the CNG variant as well, treating it like a separate engine option.
 Very relevant and much needed in these times of high petrol price and high demand of company fitted CNG cars.

-Shreyans_Jain is online now (6) Thanks
+Shreyans_Jain is offline (6) Thanks

 Old 17th November 2021, 11:05 #11